n8stowell82/docker-multicorn/README.md

 # Docker container for Multicorn

-Docker container for multicorn based on Postgres 9.4 container with conda for python libraries.
+Docker container for multicorn based on Postgres 10.8 container.

-`docker pull danielfrg/multicorn`

-`docker run -p 5432:5432 -v $(pwd):/src danielfrg/multicorn`
+to build the container run:
+`docker build -t medisharemulticorn .`

+after building you can simply run this command to start the container `sh start.sh`

+remember you may have to make the file runnable by running this command:
+`chmod u+x start.sh`

 Python libraries in `/src` will be installed.